angelman7/WRO-Binaries/README.md

        - `line2turn.py` contains the class used to detect and recognise the blue and orange lines on the field ground.
        - `oled.py` contains the class used to control the OLED display and showw text on it.
        - `oled_sample.py` a program used to debug the OLED display.
-       - `pillar.py` contains the class used by the camera to manage and detect and avoid any pillars that might be in front of the vehicle correctly.
        - `wall.py` contains the class used by the camera to manage and detect and avoid any walls that might be in front of the vehicle correctly imminent.

  **Car.py**